TeriakiSauce/Scrabble/README.md

 ### License

-The repository is licensed under the MIT license, which can be found in [Lisence](License.txt) file.
+The repository is licensed under the MIT license, which can be found in the [Lisence](LICENSE.txt) file.